-- The first fall semester includes professional education courses in adolescent development and a foundations of education course, along with appropriate courses in the content area. - The second semester includes educational psychology courses, with 30 clock-hours of classroom experience and appropriate content area courses.

-- The third semester includes a field experience seminar requiring 50 clock-hours of classroom experience, a 2unit Curriculum and Instruction for Secondary Education course in addition to one or two Curriculum and Instruction lab(s) associated with the chosen content area, a reading intervention course, and a content area course, if necessary. - The final (fourth) semester consists of 12 to 16 weeks of student teaching (8 credit units) as well as courses for reading in the content area and a teaching-learning process course.
+- The first fall semester includes professional education courses in adolescent development and a foundations of education course, along with appropriate courses in the content area. - The second semester includes educational psychology courses with 30 clock-hours of classroom experience and appropriate content area courses. - The third semester includes a field experience seminar requiring 50 clock-hours of classroom experience, a 2-unit Curriculum and Instruction for Secondary Education course in addition to a lab associated with the chosen content area, a reading intervention course, and a content area course, if necessary. - The final (fourth) semester consists of 16 weeks of student teaching (8 credit units) as well as courses for reading in the content area and a teaching-learning process course.
+Given the intensity of the academic requirements during this final semester of study, students must focus wholly on their culminating field experience and will not be able to accept outside employment.

 After students successfully complete the program and the statemandated certification assessments, they are eligible for initial teacher certification in Missouri for their selected subject area.
+States all have their own unique requirements for teacher certification, but many have reciprocity agreements to allow currently certified teachers to transfer their teaching credentials to a new state.
+Teachers may have to meet some additional state requirements, but for most states, transferring teacher certification is fairly straightforward.